adospinoiu/React_Router/README (GitHub Created Blank).md

 #17 Sub-components added.
 Links work properly now.

 #18 Will use some of these tricks on my reading app.
+Might also need to use some updated CSS.